 -

 Chapel.
 Mahogany wood.
 18th century.
 Broken glass.
-Chapel for a private oratory made of mahogany wood, with a space protected by a sheet of transparent glass (locked with a key) to place a sculpture.
-The decoration and lines of the piece (straight mouldings, columns with entasis and simple capitals, setback of the central part on the floor plan, etc.) respond to classicist influences, a common inspiration in 18th century art.
+A private chapel made of mahogany, with a space protected by a sheet of clear glass (locked) to house a sculpture.
+The decoration and lines of the piece (straight moldings, columns with entasis and simple capitals, recessed central section, etc.) reflect classicist influences, a common inspiration in 18th-century art.

 · Size: 77x37x103 cms. int: 62x21x95 cms.